 So the fact of the matter is that depending on the temperatures, the wind, precipitation, and other factors, your roof will likely last about 90% as long as you think it would.
 That doesn’t mean that there are not 25-year roofs out there that have lasted for 30 years.
 Asphalt shingles are still a relatively young science, and more advancements are being made every year.
 Hopefully, you’ll be in for lifetime shingles the next time you need a new roof.

-For even more information about roof shingles, contact American Roof Specialists at 770-888-5965 or fill out this contact form.
-One of our experts will get back to you shortly.
+For even more information about roof shingles, contact American Roof Specialists today!
+Fill out this contact form and one of our experts will get back to you shortly.